jakubbican/canoe-scoreboard/README.md

 # Canoe Scoreboard

-A modern, responsive web application for displaying canoe competition scoreboards, compatible with the existing control application CanoeLiveInterface.
+A modern, responsive web application for displaying canoe competition scoreboards, compatible with the existing control application CanoeLiveInterface by Martin „Mako“ Šlachta (STiming) .
 This application is designed to work with different display types, including standard horizontal monitors, vertical displays, and custom LED walls.

 ## Features